kristinemlarson/gnssrefl/tests/use_cases/use_sbas.md

 Hand edit the json file to restrict azimuths to 0-78 degrees.

 The next step is to estimate reflector heights.
 First do a single day using the plt option.

+<code>gnssir sbas 2021 1 -plt T</code>

+<img src=sbas_gnssir_l1.png width=600/>

 I've added an arrow to show you what happens if you violate the Nyquist - double peaks!
 Luckily this is not prevalent in this dataset thanks to the help of TRIGNET using a 15 second sample rate in the files.

-<code>gnssir sbas 2021 1 -plt T</code>

-<img src=sbas_gnssir_l1.png width=600/>
+The next plot will be L2C:

+<img src=sbas_gnssir_l2c.png width=600 />

-Notice that the L2C frequency - which has a longer wavelength - does not have a double peak.
+Notice that the L2C frequency - which has a longer wavelength than L1 - does not have a double peak.
 And that is what we should expect.

-<code>gnssir sbas 2021 1 -plt T -fr 20 </code>

-<img src=sbas_gnssir_l2c.png width=600 />

-Go ahead and estimate reflector height for all days:
+Go ahead and estimate reflector heights for all available days:

 <code>gnssir sbas 2021 1 -doy_end 366</code>

 Compute a daily average.
-Since we only have reflections in one geographic quadrant, and are only using GPS signals, we should not require as many points as we have done in other examples:
+Since we only have reflections in one geographic quadrant and are only using GPS signals, we should not require as many points as we have done in other examples.
+I am going to start by requiring 10:

 <code>daily_avg sbas 0.25 10</code>